 Which brings us here today!
-In this post, we’re going to look at how to create B2B Facebook Ads that actually work, including going over B2B Facebook best practices and B2B ads examples.
+In this post, we’re going to look at how to create B2B Facebook Ads that actually work, including going over B2B Facebook best practices and B2B ad examples.
 Here, we also introduce a free integration to connect your CRM with Facebook Lead Ads to automate the workflow.
-Sign up for a seamless bridge.

 Why B2B Facebook Ads are more difficult

 B2B ads on Facebook are going to have different challenges than B2C ads.